Pulakesh5/CP/README.md

 # CP
-This would be compilation of all submissions from all CP websites
+This would be compilation of all submissions across all CP websites